 Why do some doctors say women with AMN?

 Because women have only recently been recognized as symptomatic patients and not just carriers of ALD, information and research are constantly evolving.
-Women with AMN was originally thought to be an accurate term, but with new research identifying symptoms for females with ALD and lack of adrenal insufficiency, the umbrella term of ALD is much more accurate.
+Women with AMN was originally thought to be an accurate term, but with new research identifying symptoms for females with ALD and lack of adrenal insufficiency, the umbrella term of ALD is more accurate.